Is the full scale of the pension mis-selling about to be revealed?

 If you have a SIPP, we’re sorry if we’ve worried you, but we also feel that with so much negligent advice going around about SIPPs, we think it’s better to be safe and tell you about it.

-If you want to know if YOU have received negligent financial advice that’s either put your pension at risk, or accounts for a loss on your pension that’s already occurred, you can contact Get Claims Advice for a FREE initial assessment of your pension advice, with NO obligation to continue through to a No Win – No Fee* claim to win your retirement fund back.
+If you want to know if YOU have received negligent financial advice that’s either put your pension at risk, or accounts for a loss on your pension that’s already occurred, you can contact Get Claims Advice for a FREE initial assessment of your pension advice, with NO obligation to continue through to a no upfront costs claim to win your retirement fund back.